gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Welcome… welcome… be welcome…"
 Some voices were hearty,
-some grudging,
+others were grudging.
-and some people didn't speak at all, but Noxy's mother took it all in stride like she always did.
+Noxy's mother took it all in stride like she always did.

 Someone nudged Noxy's shoulder with their own.
 "Hey," Rash said, slipping between her and Sensy.
-"Where's the *tralpa*?
+"Where's the tralpa?
 Is he too afraid of the tiger to come out and say hello?
-Or has he been up all night 'studying' again?"
+Or has he been up all night studying again?"
 He mimed drinking from a bottle.

 "Ssh!"
-But he was right—the voice and hand of the king in Stale Leftovers, and its resident magician, was nowhere to be seen.
+But he was right—the voice of the king in Stale Leftovers was nowhere to be seen.

 Indy thumped the brightly-painted speaker's drum again.
-"The Gifted has told me that he and his companions were trying to get through the pass to Chaghan.
+"The Gifted has told me that he and his companions were trying to get through the pass to Garheim.
-An avalanche forced them off the road."
+An avalanche forced them off the road, so they made camp in the trees."
 She swept her gaze across the assembled villagers.
-"They made camp in the trees.
-For some reason the forest became angry.
+"For some reason the forest became angry.
 Some of them have died, and the rest are trapped.
 They need our help."

 A murmur ran through the crowd.
-The Herd of Trees that blanketed the Brumoso Mountains guarded its territory as jealously as a mother bear guarded her cubs.
+The Herd of Trees that blanketed the Churya Mountains guarded its territory as jealously as a mother bear guarded her cubs.
-People who stayed near the Pilots' ancient roads never came to harm, and those who ventured deeper were safe in small numbers.
+People who stayed near the Pilots' ancient roads never came to harm, and those who ventured deeper were safe if they kept their wits about them.
 If they made a fire,
 though,
-or cut a branch from one of the towering redwoods that Granna Fee cautioned Noxy and her friends to steer clear of on training flights, the forest's wrath could be as merciless as a winter storm.
+or cut a branch from one of the towering redwoods that Granna Fee cautioned Noxy and her friends to steer clear of on training flights, the forest could be as merciless as a winter storm.

 Aft elbowed his way to the front of the small crowd.
-"These companion you're talking about—are they smugglers?" he asked loudly.
+"These companions of his—are they smugglers?" he asked loudly.

 Noxy's mother suppressed an exasperated sigh.